When we build NION, we would like it to be a mixture between two nature related concepts of Japan and Berlin.

 “I’m always astonished by a forest: It makes me realize that the fantasy of nature is much larger than that of mine.
 I still have things to learn.”
 Günter Grass

-At the same time, there is unofficial anthem in Berlin called “Berlin Air.”
-Written in 1904 by Paul Lincke, the song expresses that a certain kind of free attitude towards life that has become an ideal to Berliners and non-Berliners alike: when you breathe Berlin air, you start laughing happily.
+At the same time, there is an unofficial anthem in Berlin called “Berlin Air.”
+Written in 1904 by Paul Lincke, the song expresses that a certain kind of free attitude towards life has become an ideal to Berliners and non-Berliners alike: when you breathe Berlin air, you start laughing happily.

 A blend of both